timescale/docs/getting-started/aggregation.md

 aggregated calculation.
 This can take a few minutes to run, because it needs to perform these calculations across all of your stock trade data the first time.

-When you continuous aggregate has been created and the data aggregated for the first time, you can query your continuous aggregate.
+When your $CAGG has been created and the data aggregated for the first time, you can query your $CAGG.
 For example, you can look at all the aggregated data, like this:

 <CodeBlock canCopy={false} showLineNumbers={false} children={`